Poogee/scriptik/README.md

-A small rewrite of blazingly fast rust code for my US studying frined.
+A small rewrite of blazingly fast rust code for my US studying friend.

 The script essentially simulates a DVD logo using your mouse cursor.